Lithuania in the Eurovision Song Contest 2019: Heats

-The four heats of the competition aired on 5 January, 19 January, 26 January and 2 February 2019 and featured the 49 competing entries.
-The members of the jury consisted of Ramūnas Zilnys (music reviewer; all heats), Vytautas Bikus (composer; first heat), Jonas Nainys (producer and DJ; first heat), Giedrė Kilčiauskienė (singer; second heat), Rasa Bubulytė (singer; second heat), Leon Somov (producer and composer; third heat), Vytautas Rumšas (actor; third heat), Vilius Alesius (musician and singer; fourth heat) and Jurga Šeduikytė (singer-songwriter; fourth heat).
+The four heats of the competition aired between 5 January and 2 February 2019, and featured the 49 competing entries.
 The top six entries advanced to the semi-finals from each heat, while the bottom entries were eliminated.

 Before the broadcast of the fourth heat, Gabrielė Rybko was disqualified due to breaking the twenty-eighth selection rule of the competition in regards to the fairness of the televote.
 However, her recorded performance was still part of the show.

 Semi-finals

 The two semi-finals of the competition took place on 9 and 16 February 2019 and featured twelve competing entries each.
-The semi-finals were broadcast live; all other preceding shows were pre-recorded earlier in the week before their airdates.
-The members of the jury consisted of Ramūnas Zilnys (music reviewer; first and second semi-final), Arnoldas Lukošius (keyboardist; first semi-final), Julija Ritčik (singer; first semi-final), Sigutė Stonytė (singer; second semi-final), Deivydas Zvonkus (lead singer of the group B'Avarija; second semi-final) and Ieva Narkutė (singer; second semi-final).
-The top four entries advanced to the final from each semi-final, while the bottom eight were eliminated.
+The top four entries from each semi-final advanced to the final, while the bottom eight were eliminated.

 On 21 February 2019, Monika Marija withdrew one of her two songs "Criminal", which placed third in the second semi-final, after clarifying that she only wanted to compete with her other song "Light On" in the final.
-The song "Your Cure" performed by Alen Chicco, which placed fifth in the second semi-final, replaced the withdrawn song and advanced to the final.
+The song "Your Cure", performed by Alen Chicco, which placed fifth in the second semi-final, replaced the withdrawn song and advanced to the final.